Aardvark: Feeding

 Aardvarks shift their circadian rhythms to more diurnal activity patterns in response to a reduced food supply.
 This survival tactic may signify an increased risk of imminent mortality.

-Vocalization
+Vocalisation

 The aardvark is a rather quiet animal.
 However, it does make soft grunting sounds as it forages and loud grunts as it makes for its tunnel entrance.
 It makes a bleating sound if frightened.
 When it is threatened it will make for one of its burrows.
 If one is not close it will dig a new one rapidly.
 This new one will be short and require the aardvark to back out when the coast is clear.